Board of Directors

 David and his wife Myria have three children, David ’05, Stephen ’07 and Patrick ’11.
 He and his family are members of St. Aloysius Parish.

-The Brothers of the Sacred Heart have always been a big part of Gwen’s life; her father, A.J.
+The Brothers of the Sacred Heart have always been a big part of Mrs. Gwen Cotton’s life; her father, A.J.
 Chiniche was a proud graduate (’49) of St. Stanislaus College in Bay St. Louis, Mississippi.
 She has three sons with her husband, Matthew: Bryan, Sean ’09 and Jacob ’11.
 They are also blessed to have Jacob’s wife, Emily Lasseigne (SJA ’11) as their daughter-in-law.

 Receiving her B.S. in Commercial Banking from LSU, Gwen worked as a Loan Review Officer at Central Progressive Bank, in Hammond, Louisiana until transitioning to be a stay at home mom and full-time volunteer.
 Volunteering at St. Jean Vianney School and Church, Gwen has given her time to the Emergency Assistance, Disaster Relief and Hospital Ministry Committees.